xinche123/Individual-Assignment-287114/README.md

 1. Run autorun.cmd
 2. Type in 2 and enter to register an account with email and password if you do not have an account
 3. Type in 3 and enter to exit the program
 4. Type in 1 and enter to login into the program if you have an account already.
-After doing this you will be in the
+After doing this you will be logged into the stock menu.

 \
 Run (Stock Menu)\